-STUDENT PROTECTION PLAN 2021/22
+STUDENT PROTECTION PLAN 2023/24

 This Student Protection Plan sets out what you can expect to happen if your course is cancelled, if the campus at which you're studying is closed down permanently, or if the University itself ceases to operate.
 The plan explains how we seek to ensure that students can continue and complete their studies.
 It also includes details of arrangements for refunds and compensation.
 Risk Assessment The institutional risk register is monitored and kept under review by Audit Committee throughout the year.
 The areas of the register include: Financial, Learning & Teaching, International, Staffing, Innovative Research & Enterprise and University systems.
-The register is presented to University Council for approval annually and was last approved in Spring 2021.
+The register is presented to University Council for approval annually and was last approved in Spring 2023.
 The University has a long-standing, excellent financial performance.
-This is evidenced in the submission of financial statements made to the Office for Students in 2020/21 (no Sustainability return is now required).
+This is evidenced in the submission of financial statements made to the Office for Students in 2022/23.
 It also has a strong track record as a provider of high-quality education, suggesting that it is unlikely to be responsible for serious breaches of standards that might lead to the withdrawal of degree awarding powers.
-It has had successful institutional audits and its Teaching Excellence Framework rating is Gold.
-The University was the winner of the first Higher Education Academy Global Teaching Excellence Award in 2017.
-Levels of complaints are low (41 in 2019/20) and no serious concerns have been expressed by the Office of the Independent Adjudicator.
+It has had successful institutional audits and it was given a Gold rating under the Teaching Excellence Framework in 2017.
+The University was also the winner of the first Higher Education Academy Global Teaching Excellence Awardin 2017.
+Levels of complaints are low (15 in 2021/22) and no serious concerns have been expressed by the Office of the Independent Adjudicator.
 The University is located on one campus, with no foreseeable reasons for campus closure.
-The University operates a limited number of collaborative partnerships within the UK and internationally, which are managed within long-established quality assurance and enhancement and contracting regimes.
+The University operates a limited number of collaborative partnerships within the UK and internationally, which are managed within long-established quality assurance and enhancement and contracting frameworks.
 These control risk for you in what would otherwise be a more challenging environment, and mitigation is explained further below.
 Systematic and well-established planning systems make it highly unlikely that whole Schools will be closed, as processes of horizon scanning and portfolio development planning ensure that the University continues to recruit well.
 The University has insurance in place to protect you in the case of catastrophic external events which impact on its ability to continue its business, as well as a regularly reviewed business continuity management policy.
-The University's Business Continuity Management Policy was considered by Audit Committee in Spring 2021.